The Human Centipede 2 (Full Sequence): United Kingdom

 In June 2011, the British Board of Film Classification (BBFC) refused to classify The Human Centipede 2 (Full Sequence) for a direct-to-video release, effectively meaning that the film could not legally be supplied in any format in the UK.
 The BBFC had given the preceding First Sequence title an 18 certificate.
 The Board stated that they had considered First Sequence to be "undoubtedly tasteless and disgusting", but deemed it acceptable for release because the "centipede" was the product of a "revolting medical experiment".
 By contrast, the BBFC report on Full Sequence stated that the film's content was too extreme for an 18 certificate and was "sexually violent, and potentially obscene".
 The board members felt that the centipede of Full Sequence existed purely as "the object of the protagonist's depraved sexual fantasy".
-They criticised the film for making "little attempt to portray any of the victims in the film as anything other than objects to be brutalised and degraded for the amusement and sexual arousal of the main character and for the pleasure of the viewer," and stated their opinion that the film was potentially in breach of the Obscene Publications Act.
+They criticised the film for making "little attempt to portray any of the victims in the film as anything other than objects to be brutalised and degraded for the amusement and sexual arousal of the main character and for the pleasure of the viewer", and stated their opinion that the film was potentially in breach of the Obscene Publications Act.
 The BBFC initially suggested that cutting the film would not affect the decision, "as the unacceptable material featured throughout".

-Tom Six responded to the BBFC's decision in a statement released the next day:Thank you BBFC for putting spoilers of my movie on your website and thank you for banning my film in this exceptional way.
-Apparently I made an [sic] horrific horror-film, but shouldn't a good horror film be horrific?
-My dear people it is a fucking MOVIE.
-It is all fictional.
-Not real.
-It is all make-belief [sic].
-It is art.
-Give people their own choice to watch it or not.
-If people can't handle or like my movies they just don't watch them.
-If people like my movies they have to be able to see it any time, anywhere also in the UK.Eureka Entertainment, the film's UK distributor, issued a statement criticising the ban, echoing Six's sentiments about the revelation of plot details in the BBFC's report, and announcing their intention to appeal to the Video Appeals Committee.